Shopping for BBQ Gear? Start Here!

 The Trouble With Wireless Thermometers

 As I’ve mentioned in reviews of other wireless thermometers, there is a trade-off between the probe size, how long it will run on a charge, and how far its signal will reach.
 The thinner the probe, the better, but thinner means a smaller internal battery, and a smaller battery reduces the operating time.
-To get a longer operating time, the transmitter power must be reduced, but limited transmit power results in reduced range.
+To get a longer operating time, you must reduce the transmitter power, but limited transmit power results in reduced range.
 It’s a real engineering feat to make this all work optimally.

 Most wireless thermometers employ Bluetooth as a communications protocol, but its range is quite limited.
 It operates around 2.4 GHz, a frequency that is attenuated significantly by the metallic walls of a cooker.
 To get around this limitation, several manufacturers, including Typhur, have opted to use a lower frequency to transmit temperature data from the probe, allowing greater range with less transmit power and greater operating time per charge.
 The base unit receives this lower frequency signal and retransmits it via Wi-Fi or Bluetooth.
 The Wi-Fi signal is picked up by one’s router and uploaded to the cloud where it can be received by a smart phone anywhere an internet connection is available.